Realtime API

 Creates this conversation if it does not already exist.
 Adds you as a participant in this conversation, if you are not already a participant.

 If the conversation already exists or you are already a participant, this operation is still considered successful and the promise will still resolve.
-This operation fails if client-side conversation syncing is disabled.

 Parameters